brianom95/brianom95.github.io/_posts/2022-02-13-dunloe-half-marathon.md

 2hrs 00mins 20s

-A few chats, and then back to the B&B for a well earned shower.
-All in all this is a challenging route, but fits the Hardman brand and is very rewarding.
+A few chats, then back to the B&B for a well earned shower.
+All in all this is a challenging route, but fits the HARDMAN brand and is rewarding.
 A good test and reminder to train on hills!